AndrewZalesky/lnm_nulls/README.md

 [Lesion network mapping (LNM)](https://pubmed.ncbi.nlm.nih.gov/26264514/) is a popular methodology to to identify brain circuits disrupted by spatially distributed lesions associated with the same symptom or clinical phenotype.

-We evaluate the statistical power of spatial and topological null models for the simplified LNM model proposed by [van den Heuvel and colleagues (2026)](https://www.nature.com/articles/s41593-025-02196-7).
-The authors used the simplified model to support their argument that most lesion network maps reflect generic hub structure in the connectome rather than disease-specific circuits, raising important questions about the method's specificity and generating debate in the LNM field, as summarized [here](https://www.thetransmitter.org/brain-imaging/methodological-flaw-may-upend-network-mapping-tool/) and [here](https://www.science.org/content/article/flaw-brain-mapping-technique-may-undercut-neuroscience-findings).
+We evaluate the statistical power of spatial and topological null models for the compact LNM model proposed by [van den Heuvel and colleagues (2026)](https://www.nature.com/articles/s41593-025-02196-7).
+The authors used the compact model to support their argument that most lesion network maps reflect generic hub structure in the connectome rather than disease-specific circuits, raising important questions about the method's specificity and generating debate in the LNM field, as summarized [here](https://www.thetransmitter.org/brain-imaging/methodological-flaw-may-upend-network-mapping-tool/) and [here](https://www.science.org/content/article/flaw-brain-mapping-technique-may-undercut-neuroscience-findings).

 The simulations presented here are intended as a constructive response to the concerns raised by the authors, using permutation-based null models.
 We note that these simulations rely on the simplified LNM framework proposed by the authors and on synthetic lesion data.
 Accordingly, the extent to which these findings generalize to LNM analyses of clinical lesion datasets remains to be established.

-## Simplified LNM model
+## Compact LNM model
-The simplified LNM is based on a single functional connectivity matrix defined at a regional scale.
+The compact LNM is based on a single functional connectivity matrix defined at a regional scale.
 There is no modeling of individuals.
 Each lesion maps to one and only one region.
 Depending on the lesion assignment type, multiple lesions can be mapped to the same region.
 This simplified LNM formulation is best viewed as an illustrative model and may differ from the properties of voxel‐resolution LNM applied across individuals.

 ## Simulated functional connectivity matrix
 The matrix is generated using a degree-controlled stochastic block model (dcSBM).
 Connectivity weights are sampled from a beta distribution.
 The matrix is symmetric, undirected, fully connected and comprises *B* modules.
 Each module contains *M* nodes (regions) and the total number of nodes is thus *N=BM*.
 The node strength distribution is approximately log-normal.